umd-mith/hathilda/README.md

 print o['title']
 ```

-Or you can use it from the command line, for example:
+You can use hathilda.py from the command line, for example:

 ```
 ./hathilda.py http://catalog.hathitrust.org/Record/001387595